zyzek/LEAPs/content/leaps/leap-12.md

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the LEAP is implemented, not *why* it should be done or *how* it will be done.
 If the LEAP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->
 This LEAP proposes the specifics of the LYRA token launch, which includes two components.
 First is the actual distribution itself, which requires a discussion of the tradeoffs between launching on Optimism and L1.
-Second is the liquidity program, which is designed to bootstrap a liquid market that enables effective price discovery.
+Second is the liquidity program, which is designed to bootstrap enough liquidity that enables effective price discovery.

 ##  Motivation
 <!--This is the problem statement.
 This is the *why* of the LEAP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the LEAP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the LEAP will address the issue!-->
 The current plan outlined in [LEAP-8] separates the LYRA distribution between L1 and Optimism, in an attempt to minimise gas costs for smaller recipients.
 However, with gas consistently above 100 gwei, L1 is unsuitable for almost all users and distributing the token on two networks increases technical complexity and fragments liquidity.
-A unified distribution will increase the chance of a successful launch and allow liquidity incentives to be more effective.
-While Optimism is clearly superior from a cost perspective, there are far fewer protocols deployed.
-This limits the choices available for building liquidity programs.

 ## Specification